WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 1. Select the coins you want to spend.
 2. Specify a destination address.
 3. Label the observers of this transaction.
-4. Specify the amount send to the destination address, press the `Max` button to send a whole coin.
+4. Specify the amount to send to the destination address, press the `Max` button to send the whole coins.
 5. Select a mining fee.
 6. Enter the password.
 7. Click `Send Transaction`.